Gym which offered mental health support during lockdown ordered to close

 But further advice was issued by central government, clarifying that gyms may only be used for blood donation, the making of television or radio programmes, and training by an elite sportsperson.

-Mr Dive has therefore had to close - and not to exploit the exception related to the creation of programmes for broadcast.
+Mr Dive has therefore been told to close - and not to exploit the exception related to the creation of programmes for broadcast.

 “You can see why the rules on support groups were a little bit questionable, but we were doing some really work,” he said.